All images were taken by myself.

 4. Add about half a cup of water and the rosini and bring to a boil.

 5. Shred the whole chicken, discarding the skin and bones.
 Place the chicken and the canned corn into the broth mixture.

 6. Season with soy sauce and serve.

 So yesterday we launched our new window display at The Fringe Arts.
 I teamed up with Touch Foundry to create South Africa’s first interactive window display.
-This is quite awesome stuff and something I’m not very good at describing, so here is an exert:
+This is quite awesome stuff and something I’m not very good at describing, so here is an exert from our press release:

 Using this opportunity to showcase the versatility of the SMITH brand, a passerby can expect to browse through a number of different collections; from a men’s range with a sense of humour, to elegant, timeless women’s jewellery, each piece made by hand.
 “Because SMITH encompasses such diverse work I am usually limited in the number of ranges I can show in one display,” says SMITH designer Anna Raimondo.
 “I am excited that using TouchFoundry people can browse through all my work in a fun and interactive way.’